-Earlier this week, our Founder and CEO, Cassie Brown, hopped on Instagram live with three of our Market Leaders to answer questions on renting, hiring, and working as a Smart City Apartment Locator.
-If you weren’t able to tune into the Instagram live session, here are the most frequently asked questions across the Chicago, Nashville, and Fort Worth metros.
+Earlier this week, our Founder and CEO, Cassie Brown, hopped on Instagram live with a couple of our Market Leaders to answer questions on renting, hiring, and working as a Smart City Apartment Locator.
+If you weren’t able to tune into the Instagram live session, here are the most frequently asked questions across the Chicago and Fort Worth metros.

 The state of the market